-Table 4: Criteria for determining the likely significance of environmental effects - Plan Characteristics Plan Characteristics Malton and Norton NP Policy RC1: Malton and Norton River Corridor supports specific recreational enhancement works within the river corridor.
+Plan Characteristics Malton and Norton NP Policy RC1: Malton and Norton River Corridor supports specific recreational enhancement works within the river corridor.
 The policy is clear that the acceptability of any proposal must satisfy Local Plan requirements set out in Policy SP14: Biodiversity.
 Policy RC2: Regeneration of Land North and South of County Bridge.
 Here development-related regeneration is supported.
 The land appears to be adjacent or overlap with the River Derwent SAC/SSS area.
 Policy NC1: Land to the Rear of Commercial Street.
 This also identifies the site as a regeneration opportunity.
 This site is within built up environment south of the River Derwent SAC/SSSI.
 Importantly, whilst all the above site-specific policies identify sites on maps where regeneration, enhancements and transport infrastructure would be supported, they are aspirational policies only.
 No work is demonstrated on the availability of land for development, the viability or deliverability of any development.
 The implementation of any development would be dependent on a number of other factors including the acceptability of the proposal in biodiversity terms when assessed against Policy SP14 of the Local Plan Strategy.
 Other site-specific policies include: Policy E1: Identifies eight open spaces and gives them Local Green Space designation Policy E4: identifies specific sites suitable for green infrastructure enhancement works. the degree to which the plan or programme influences other plans and programmes including those in a hierarchy The Neighbourhood Plan will be the lowest tier in the plan hierarchy in Ryedale District the relevance of the plan or programme for the integration of environmental considerations in particular with a view to promoting sustainable Before being made, the plan will be tested against basic conditions as part of an independent examination.
 This includes a requirement for the plan to contribute towards the achievement of sustainable development.
-In addition, the plan must not be in breach of

-Table 4: Criteria for determining the likely significance on Plan Characteristics Malton and Norton NP development EU obligations and otherwise be compatible with them.
-This includes legislation relating to strategic environmental assessment and the protection of European sites. environmental problems relevant to the plan or Chapter 2 of the NP highlights key issues being: programme threat to heritage in the plan area arising from rapid growth, weak development planning and a lack of traffic management Environmental issues or priorities in the plan area applicable to the plan are summarised below.
-Biodiversity: The River Derwent Special Area of Conservation runs through the plan area; it runs along the boundary between the two civil parishes of Malton and Norton.
+In addition, the plan must not be in breach of an Characteristics Malton and Norton NP development EU obligations and otherwise be compatible with them.
+This includes legislation relating to · strategic environmental assessment and the protection of European sites. environmental problems relevant to the plan or Chapter 2 of the NP highlights key issues being: programme threat to heritage in the plan area arising from rapid growth, weak development planning and a lack of traffic management Environmental issues or priorities in the plan area applicable to the plan are summarised below.
+Biodiversity: The River Derwent Special Area of Conservation runs through the plan area; it run along the boundary between the two civil parishes of Malton and Norton.
 See Figu 1 below.
 The River Derwent Special Site of Scientific Interest run through the plan area: it runs along the boundary between the two civil parishes of Malton and Norton.
-See Figure 2 below.
+Se Figure 2 below.
 The Howardian Hills Area of Outstanding Natural Beauty lies adjacent to the NP area, to the west in the neighbouring parish of Broughton.
 See Figure 3.
 Population No specific issues.
-Population in Norton on Derwent as at 2011 Census = 7,387 (nomisweb.co.uk).
+Population in Norton on Derwent as at 2011 Census =7,387 (nomisweb.co.uk).
 Population in Malton as at 2011 Census = 4,888 (nomisweb.co.uk).
 Human Health No specific issues applicable to the plan Fauna No specific problems identified relevant to the plan.
-Following species present in both Malton and Norton on Derwent civil parishes as recorded at magic.gov.uk (28 July 2019): 1) Corn Bunting, Curlew and Lapwing (all priority species for CS Targetin and grassland assemblage farmland birds) 2) Grey Partridge, tree sparrow and yellow wagtail (grassland assemblage farmland birds)s Curley (priority species for Targeting and grassland assemblage farmland bird), Lapwing; Grassland
+Following species present in both Malton and Norton on Derwent civil parishes as recorded at magic.gov.uk (28 July 2019): 1) Corn Bunting, Curlew and Lapwing (all priority species for CS Targeting and grassland assemblage farmland birds) 2) Grey Partridge, tree sparrow and yellow wagtail (grassland assemblage farmland birds)s Curley (priority species for